drivera123/LDRS500/unit-3.-values-based-leadership-and-critical-thinking.md

 Rolheiser, R. \(1995\).
 Against an Infinite Horizon.
 London: Hodder and Stoughton.

-## At the end of this unit students will be able to answer:
+## At the end of this unit students will be able to:

-Why do I need to learn to analyze information I read, view or hear?
+* explain why it is important to learn to analyze information I read, view or hear.
+* analyze an article, chapter or book.

-How do the ideas through which I see and experience the world impact my understanding?
+* explain how the way they see and experience the world impact understanding of leadership.

 How does a leader develop integrity in him/herself and in others?